irhamta/irhamta.github.io/_pages/codes.md

 |:--:|
 | *Example of spectral modeling by using AGN-Specfit for SDSS AGN data.* |

-## ANNz2 for Photo-z
+## ANNZ for Photo-z

-[ANNz2](https://github.com/IftachSadeh/ANNZ) is a public photometric redshift (photo-z) code that was originally developed by [Sadeh et al. (2016)](https://arxiv.org/abs/1507.00490).
+[ANNZ](https://github.com/IftachSadeh/ANNZ) is a public photometric redshift (photo-z) code that was originally developed by [Sadeh et al. (2016)](https://arxiv.org/abs/1507.00490).
 This code implements the artificial neural network, boosted regression trees, and other machine learning methods to estimate and generate photo-z full probability distribution functions (PDFs).
 It also mitigates possible problems of non-representative or incomplete spectroscopic training samples by using a weighting scheme.
 {: style="text-align: justify;"}

 | ![ANNz2]({{ site.url }}{{ site.baseurl }}/assets/images2/annz_hist.png) |